OsamaSon: 2025–present: Jump Out and Psykotic

+part of the Jump Out tour.

-On January 24, 2025, OsamaSon would release his third commercial mixtape, Jump Out, to critical acclaim from publications like Pitchfork.
-A deluxe version of Jump Out featuring two extra songs would be released 4 days later on the 28th, and the album would be his first to chart on the Billboard 200, peaking at number 151 on February 8th.
-OsamaSon would embark on a tour in support of the album from March to May.
-Later in the year, he would begin teasing a new project titled Psykotic.
-On August 20, 2025, OsamaSon would announce that he would have a tour for his album, which would begin on October 16, 2025, in St. Louis, and will end on December 20, 2025, in Vancouver.
-Following the tour announcement, OsamaSon would go on to reveal the official track list for psykotic on October 2.
+On January 24, 2025, OsamaSon released his third studio album, Jump Out, to critical acclaim from publications like Pitchfork.
+A deluxe version of Jump Out featuring two extra songs was released 4 days later on the 28th, and the album was his first to chart on the Billboard 200, peaking at number 151 on February 8.
+OsamaSon embarked on a tour in support of the album from March to May.
+Later in the year, he began teasing a new project titled Psykotic, which became his third studio album.
+On August 20, 2025, OsamaSon announced The Psykotic Tour, accompanying the album.
+The tour began on October 16, 2025, in St. Louis, and ended on December 20, 2025, in Vancouver.
+Following the tour announcement, OsamaSon released the official track list for Psykotic on October 2.
 Five days later, on October 7, 2025, RapCaviar collaborated with Osama’s alternate Instagram account on a post featuring a picture of a CD announcing the release date to be on Friday, October 10.
-Following through with his word, at midnight, OsamaSon released his highly anticipated album, which features seventeen new tracks and one hidden feature from the rapper, Che.
+On that date, OsamaSon released the album, which features seventeen tracks and one feature from the rapper, Che.
+In May 2026, LiveNation announced Osamason's Psykturnal Tour, with nine dates across Europe and three dates in Australia.
+On May 20, 2026, his 23rd birthday, OsamaSon released "Off That!", rumored to be the lead single of his rumored upcoming album Nocturnal.
+On August 26, 2026, OsamaSon was featured on the track "Vamp City" alongside Ken Carson off his reissue Cartunez.

 Artistry

-Musical style

 OsamaSon has been compared to a number of his contemporaries, including Chief Keef, Playboi Carti, Destroy Lonely, Ken Carson, Future, and the late Speaker Knockerz.
 He is known for his experimental sound—dubbed "maximalist rage" by the Faders Vivian Medithi—which is characterized by a heavy usage of bass and synths; his musical style was described as "woozy, discombobulating, and sometimes suffocatingly layered" by Leor Galil of the Chicago Reader.
+OsamaSon has said the biggest influences on his music are Duwap Kaine, Speaker Knockerz, and Lil B.

+Personal life

+The name OsamaSon is derived from his father's name, Osama.
+OsamaSon has also dabbled in the modeling industry, with him landing a Balenciaga campaign for the summer of 2026.